masschallenge/impact-api/README.md

 * Note that exiting run-server (via ctrl+c) will **not** kill the server, but instead it will return to detached mode, and run in the background.
-To stop to server, run `make stop-server` as well.
+To stop the server, run `make stop-server` as well.

 * In this mode you can also invoke a debugger inline by adding the following line in your code: